 A vasovasostomy is a surgical procedure in which the effects of a vasectomy (male sterilization) are reversed.
 During a vasectomy, the vasa deferentia, which are ducts that carry sperm from the testicles to the seminal vesicles, are cut, tied, cauterized (burned or seared), or otherwise interrupted.
 A vasovasostomy creates an opening between the separated ends of each vas deferens so that the sperm may enter the semen before ejaculation.
-The purpose of a vasovasostomy is to restore a man’s fertility, whereas a vasectomy, or male sterilization, is performed to provide reliable contraception.
+The purpose of vasovasostomy is to restore a man’s fertility, whereas a vasectomy, or male sterilization, is performed to provide reliable contraception.
+Therefore, the vasectomy definition is the restoration of men’s fertility or a vasectomy reversal.

 There are two types of vasectomy reversal surgical procedures: